Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 No — inbound sequences should be shorter (2–3 emails) and more direct, because the lead has already signaled intent.
 Long sequences for inbound leads feel robotic since the prospect expects a faster cadence.

 A great sequence is only great if it actually reaches the inbox.
-ColdRelay runs your sequences on purpose-built infrastructure with per-mailbox throttling, automatic warm-up, and deliverability monitoring — so the sequence you designed is the sequence your prospects actually see.
+ColdRelay runs your sequences on purpose-built infrastructure with per-mailbox throttling (2 outbound + 2 warmup per day), automatic warm-up, isolated Azure tenants, and deliverability monitoring — so the sequence you designed is the sequence your prospects actually see.